forharsh/embl-backend/README.md

 ### Tech Stack
-The tech stack I choose to use are list as follow:
+The tech stack I choose are as follow:
 * Java 8
 * Library
   * Lombok